 Movers and Shakers

-Meet the people who keep NextStep exciting, respected, and moving forward.
+Meet our Board of Directors, the people who keep NextStep exciting, respected, and moving forward.

 MEET Janne Kouri